 I don’t react well under pressure, and I need to train myself out of that.
 Sometimes, I’ll allow myself to be backed onto the ropes or step out without following up on combinations, and that’s what I need to fix.
 It’s not an easy thing to do, given that I seem to be hard-wired to react that way.
 It’s just an involuntary response by my body, while my mind wants to do nothing other than ignore it and continue training.
 That is why I prefer for no one to react to it at all.

-Unfortunately, it’s not in most people’s nature to just ignore a girl when she’s crying, let alone hit her, so that’s not always the case.
-But, as strange as it sounds, I’d much rather have that awkward training where whoever I’m working with feels a bit weird than for anyone to approach the issue and ask me about it.
+It’s not in most people’s nature to just ignore a girl when she’s crying, let alone hit her, so people usually do react.
+I’d much rather make have those awkward moments and make everyone feel a bit weird than have them approach the issue and ask me about it.
 Perhaps that’s because it makes me feel vulnerable, when that is the exact opposite of what I want to feel, and the last way in which I want to appear to others.
 Also, I don’t want people to assume that the fact that there are tears coming out means that I want to stop training or to stop getting hit.
 It doesn’t.
 It also doesn’t necessarily mean that I’m upset or that I’m weak.
 It’s just a matter of me attempting to push myself through emotional barriers in my training, which is a purely introverted experience, and not something I want people around me to be aware of, let alone respond to (at least, not while it’s happening).
-As uncomfortable as it is, I think it’s something that’s good for me in the long run; and experiencing it, acknowledging it and learning how to deal with it will make me better-equipped to cope with these awkward, emotional moments in the future.
-That, and sharing it with others can only be good.
+As uncomfortable as it is, I think it’s something that’s good for me in the long run.
+Experiencing it, acknowledging it and learning how to deal with it will make me better-equipped to cope with these awkward, emotional moments in the future.
+That, and sharing it with others, can only be good.

-The subject of crying in Muay Thai is something that Sylvie von Duuglas-Ittu has previously written about here, and I’m glad that she opened up the topic for other females to share their experiences.
+The subject of crying in Muay Thai is something that Sylvie von Duuglas-Ittu has previously written about here, and I’m glad that she opened up the topic for other women to share their experiences.
 There are so many things that women go through in training and fighting that are largely restricted to our gender only, which can sometimes make us feel isolated, and I think that this is one of them.
-I want other women to know that it’s not abnormal and it’s not something to be ashamed of.
-Ideally, I’d also like to for men to read about it, so that at least some of our training partners might know not to freak out when it does happen!
+I want other women to know that it’s not abnormal or something to be ashamed of.
+I’d also like to open the topic up to men, who may also be familiar with this experience.
+Even if they’re not, having them read about it at least means that some of our training partners might know not to freak out when it does happen!

 As always, if you have any thoughts on this topic, I’d love to hear them.